Berlin Street Art – Graffiti Has “Destroyed” A Great German City

 It is not the purpose of this article to discuss what is and what isn’t acceptable in this respect.
 As with the subjectivity of the quality of the art, people have differing views on where street art should appear.
 Should it be restricted to public buildings?
 Is it acceptable to paint on somebodies apartment facade?
 These are only difficult questions if you personally allow them to be.

-My personal opinion, is that graffiti writers/street artists are among the most talented and prolific artists there are in the world today.
-In this day, people around the world are rightly fascinated by street art and graffiti.
-Which makes Berlin such a spectacular destination for fans of pubic art.
-Berlin is renowned for it’s heritage in street art and graffiti, for good reason.
+Graffiti writers or “street artists” are among the most talented and prolific artists in the world today.
+In almost every city, people are rightly fascinated by street art and graffiti.
+Which makes Berlin such a spectacular destination for fans of public art.
+Berlin is becoming evermore renowned for it’s heritage in street art and graffiti, for good reason.

-So, that’s my take.
+That’s my take.
 I dare say if you’ve got this far into the article, street art/graffiti is probably something that you enjoy.
-My tip is – Berlin is an incredible city for this style of art, and Friedrichshain is as good a place as any to stay when you’re visiting.
+Berlin is an incredible city for this style of art, and Friedrichshain is as good a place as any to stay when you’re visiting.

 If you have any tips on where else in Berlin to find some good streets, or if you have your own opinions on street art or graffiti, feel free to let me know in the comments below.
 One thing I enjoy about this forum, is allowing people to express their opinions – whether they agree or disagree with me.
 It would be a pretty boring world if everyone agreed with each other, on matters of art especially.